 Each of the five degree programs/majors offered by our department are described below.
 If you have additional questions, please contact the Chemistry Undergraduate Office.

 Please see our Advising page for more information and worksheets for all of our majors.

 The Interdisciplinary Chemical Sciences (ICS) major allows students the flexibility to supplement a core study of chemistry with courses in complementary fields.
-This major can be effective preparation for graduate study in the sciences, graduate studies in an interdisciplinary area that might benefit from a strong science background; for medical, law, and business schools; or for direct entry into the job market.
-Because students pursuing the ICS degree have a wide variety of career goals, advising from a chemistry major advisor is especially important.
+This major can be effective preparation for graduate study in the sciences, graduate studies in an interdisciplinary area that might benefit from a strong science background, for medical, law, and business schools, or for direct entry into the job market.
+Because students pursuing the ICS degree have a wide variety of career goals, advising from a chemistry departmental advisor is especially important.